mose/ender-rails/README.md

 When ender is installed you can use ender instead of "rake ender"

-    rake ender:buid # will copy a version of the jeesh in app/assets/javascripts/ rake ender:info # lists installed packages
+    rake ender:build # will copy a version of the jeesh in app/assets/javascripts/ rake ender:info # lists installed packages
     rake ender:help
     rake ender:add[somepackage]